Symmetry classification correspondence between quadratic Lindbladians and their steady states: Symmetry classification overview.

 To classify $\Le$, we apply the BL classification framework for non-Hermitian matrices, where relevant symmetries are\cite{bl1,bl2,bl3,bl4,bl5}

 $U_{K,C,Q,P}$ are unitary matrices. $\epsilon_{K,C,Q}=\pm 1$, $\eta_{K,C}=\pm 1$ denote the sign of the symmetries.
-If more than one symmetry is present, symbols such as $\epsilon_{PQ}=\pm 1$ are introduced to represent the commutation or anti-commutation relations between the symmetries.
-We denote the Q symmetry with $\epsilon_Q=\pm 1$ as the Q$_\pm$ symmetry, and use similar notations for other symmetries.
-Counting the presence and sign of symmetries, there are 54 possible symmetry classes\footnote{The number of possible symmetry classes of a non-Hermitian matrix depends on the type of complex-energy gap.
-For Lindbladians, the dissipation gap is defined as the separation of eigenvalue's real part from the steady state.
-So the line gap scenario is proper, where 54 symmetry classes exist in total\cite{bl5}.}.
+If more than one symmetry is present, symbols like $\epsilon_{PQ}=\pm 1$ are introduced to represent the commutation or anti-commutation relations between the symmetries.
+We denote Q symmetry with $\epsilon_Q=\pm 1$ as the Q$_\pm$ symmetry, and other symmetries analogously.
+Counting the presence and sign of symmetries, there are 54 possible symmetry classes.

 On the other hand, $\hrhos$ is a Hermitian operator. $\hrhos$ is characterized by the \textit{modular Hamiltonian} $\hat{G}$, such that $\hrhos=e^{-\hat{G}}/\mathcal{Z}$.
 For quadratic $\sL$, $\hat{G}$ is a quadratic operator $\hat{G}=G_{ij}\hat{c}_i^\dagger \hat{c}_j$.
 So its symmetry and topology can be understood from the conventional wisdom built from topological insulators.
 Symmetry classification of $G$ represent the classification of $\hrhos$\cite{top_dens1,top_dens2,top_dens3,top_dens4,top_dens5,top_dens6,top_dens7,top_dens8}.